Epitome87/Modern-React-Journey/README.md

 ### Always Visible Components

-We can define a Header component _outside_ of BrowserRouter tag, so it is always visible regardless of the URL.
+We can define a Header component _outside_ of BrowserRouter tag in our App component, so it is always visible regardless of the URL.

+### Links Inside Router

+However, if our always-visible component needs access to things like NavLink or Link, we need to make the component a child of BrowserRouter.
+In other words, the component can be inside BrowserRouter, but outside of a specific Route, and still be always-visible.

 ## Section 21 - Handling Authentication with React